briandrum/codes.forchagrin.com/_chapters/chapter-533-obscenity-and-sex-offenses.md

 3. _(c)_ Whoever violates this section is guilty of sexual imposition, a misdemeanor of the third degree.
 If the offender previously has been convicted of or pleaded guilty to a violation of Ohio R.C.
-2907.02, 2907.03, 2907.04, 2907.05, 2907.06 or former Section 2907.12, or a substantially similar municipal ordinance, a violation of this section is a misdemeanor of the first degree.
+[2907.02][ORC Section 2907.02], 2907.03, 2907.04, 2907.05, 2907.06 or former Section 2907.12, or a substantially similar municipal ordinance, a violation of this section is a misdemeanor of the first degree.
 If the offender previously has been convicted of or pleaded guilty to three or more violations of Ohio R.C.
-2907.02, 2907.03, 2907.04 or 2907.05, 2907.06 or former Section 2907.12 or of any combination of those sections, a violation of this section is a misdemeanor of the first degree and, notwithstanding the range of jail terms prescribed in Ohio R.C.
-2929.24, the court may impose on the offender a definite jail term of not more than one year.\
+[2907.02][ORC Section 2907.02], 2907.03, 2907.04 or 2907.05, 2907.06 or former Section 2907.12 or of any combination of those sections, a violation of this section is a misdemeanor of the first degree and, notwithstanding the range of jail terms prescribed in Ohio R.C.
+[2929.24][ORC Section 2929.24], the court may impose on the offender a definite jail term of not more than one year.\
 (ORC 2907.06)

 ## 533.05   Importuning

 (Editor's note: Former Section 533.05 has been deleted from the Codified Ordinances.
 Section 533.05 was identical to Ohio R.C.
-2907.07(B) which the Ohio Supreme Court held to be unconstitutional in State v.
+[2907.07(B)][ORC Section 2907.07] which the Ohio Supreme Court held to be unconstitutional in State v.
 Thompson, 95 Ohio St. 3rd 264 (2002).)

 ## 533.06   Voyeurism